 There are two trails that lead from here - the Long Valley Discovery Trail (which is actually a short loop) and the Round Valley Trail which (together with other trails further along) can take you all the way up to the peak of Mount San Jacinto.

-Remember that it's a big difference in height and the temperature at the top can be 30 degrees cooler than down in the valley - if you're visiting in spring or fall, you might want to bring a light jacket with you.
+Our travel tips: Remember that it's a big difference in height and the temperature at the top can be 30 degrees cooler than down in the valley - if you're visiting in spring or fall, you might want to bring a light jacket with you.

-4 hours 10 minutes from Phoenix (265 miles)
+4 hours 10 minutes from Phoenix (270 miles)

-This large lake was created by accident when engineers working on an irrigation project on the Colorado River made a few miscalculations and water began flowing out of the river and into the Salton Basin.
+Our highlights: This large lake was created by accident when engineers working on an irrigation project on the Colorado River made a few miscalculations and water began flowing out of the river and into the Salton Basin.
 By the time they fixed the problem 2 years later, a huge lake was formed.

-As the land where the lake was created was a dried out salt flat (the area used to have a large salt mine industry), the water is saline and has almost twice the salt concentration of the Pacific Ocean.
+As the land where the lake was created was a dried-out salt flat (the area used to have a large salt mine industry), the water is saline and has almost twice the salt concentration of the Pacific Ocean.

-One of the main local sights is the Salvation Mountain, which was built by a local resident with various verses from the Bible inscribed on it to spread the word of Jesus.
+One of the main local sights is Salvation Mountain, which was built by a local resident with various verses from the Bible inscribed on it to spread the word of Jesus.

 Another is the Borrego Springs Sculptures a little further away towards San Diego - these are giant metal structures depicting a huge serpent, fighting dinosaurs and other scenes in the middle of the desert.

-I did warn you about the weird factor!
+We did warn you about the weird factor!

-4 hours 30 minutes from Phoenix (301 miles)
+4 hours 30 minutes from Phoenix (300 miles)